[Democracy Watch Logo] Favour traders

 (appointed June 1994, replaced May 2004 by Ethics Commissioner Shapiro and Registrar of Lobbyists Nelson)

 In June 1994, the position of federal Ethics Counsellor was created by Prime Minister Jean Chrétien to enforce the ethics code for federal Canadian Cabinet ministers, their staff, Cabinet appointees, and senior government officials, and to administer the federal Lobbyist Registration Act.
 Unfortunately, Chrétien broke his election promise to create an independent and fully empowered ethics watchdog, and instead the Ethics Counsellor was completely under the control of Prime Minister Chrétien and had no powers to investigate or penalize violators of the code.
 In March 2007, the new Lobbyists' Code of Conduct came into force, and the Ethics Counsellor also became the enforcer of this code.
-After 9 years of exposing the flaws in the Ethics Counsellor position, in May 2003 Democracy Watch launched the first-ever court challenge of government ethics rules and enforcement in the history of Canada, and the following documents give all the details about the court challenge and decision.
+After 9 years of exposing the flaws in the Ethics Counsellor position, in May 2003 Democracy Watch launched the first-ever court challenge of government ethics rules and enforcement in the history of Canada, and the following documents give all the details about the court challenge that Democracy Watch won in July 2004.

 (in reverse chronological order)